lygav/manager_readme/README.md

 ## Domain Expertise

-"The most valuable asset in the software industry is the synthesis of programming skill and deep context in the business problem domain, in one skull." - Jesse Watson
+> "The most valuable asset in the software industry is the synthesis of programming skill and deep context in the business problem domain, in one skull." - Jesse Watson, Amazon

 I expect you to learn your domain, and become an expert in it.

 ## Feedback